seanhardison1/asynchrony_across_systems/README.md

-### Scripts and data for *Seasonal asynchrony and harvest diversification contribute to demersal finfish fisheries stability in Chesapeake Bay, USA*
+### Scripts and data for *Seasonal asynchrony and harvest diversification contribute to demersal finfish fisheries stability in Chesapeake Bay*

 ### Repository structure